pazithaimkislev/EHZ-capacity/README.md

 However, one can significantly improve the running time by eliminating many permutations based on the fact that the minimal permutation should correspond to a closed characteristic on the boundary of K (see Remark 3.11 in the aforementioned paper).
 I will upload an updated version soon.

-The software was developed on Matlab R2021b.
+This software was developed in Matlab R2021b.

 An example for calculating the capacity of the Lagrangian product of the standard cube and the cross polytope
 >> Q = [-1 -1; -1 1; 1 -1; 1 1];